Rob Langer: World Series Cricket

+When World Series Cricket was announced, Langer was considered a likely candidate for Australian selection.
+Ray Robinson included him in Robinson's "preferred 12" for the first test against India calling him "the most consistent fringe batsman" over the last two summers, pointing out he was the only batter apart from Greg Chappell who passed 50 a dozen times in that period.

 In October 1977 Langer signed to play with World Series Cricket for three years at a total of $75,000.
-Langer considered the offer for almost three weeks.
+He said he considered the offer for almost three weeks before deciding.

-Langer played two supertests during the 1977–78 season, making 45 and 8 against the West Indies and 39 and 12 against the World XI.
+In December 1977 Langer scored 90 for WSC Australia against WSC World in a game at Mildura.
+He was selected to play for Australia in the third WSC international, at Adelaide, replacing David Hookes, who had been injured in the second game.
+Playing against the West Indies, Langer scored 45 in the first innings, taking part in a partnership of 89 with Greg Chappell, and 8 in the second.
+In the next game he scored 39 and 12 against the World XI.
+Langer was dropped for the next game in favour of Ross Edwards.

-Return to First Class Cricket
+Return to first-class cricket

-In 1979-80 Langer scored 137 against the touring West Indians and 102 against Queensland.
+Langer was omitted from the WA team at the start of the 1979-80 summer.
+He was recalled as a replacement for Colin Penter in a game against the touring West Indies.
+He scored 137.
+He later made 102 against Queensland.
 However he was not able to force his way into the Australian side.

-He was dropped from West Australia in 1980-81 but forced his way back in to the side.
+Langer was dropped from Western Australia in 1980–81 but forced his way back into the team.
 He made 84 against the touring Indians.

-In the 1981–82 season he scored 140 against Queensland, and 75 against Tasmania.
-He also scored 99 not out in a one-day game against Tasmania, winning the man of the match award.
+In November 1981 Langer was recalled to the state side to replace Mark O'Neill, who had been dropped.
+He made 77 against NSW, taking part in a 188 run partnership with Kim Hughes.
+He later scored 140 against Queensland, and 75 against Tasmania.
+He also scored 99 not out (being dropped six times and escaping a run out) in a McDonald's Cup game against Tasmania, winning the man of the match award.
 Langer retired from first class cricket at the end of the season.

 Retirement

 After retiring from cricket, Langer went on to be Chief Executive Officer of the Western Australian Speedway Commission from 1999 until 2001, whereupon he became a Senior Consultant.

-In June 2002, Langer was appointed as High Performance Manager for the Western Australian Cricket Association.
+In June 2002, Langer was appointed High Performance Manager for the Western Australian Cricket Association.